In September the firm bagged an Insurance Times Award for ’Risk Modelling Technology of the year’

 The crux of the business is to help the insurance industry select, target and price risk more accurately, and so provide fairer prices.
 It relates the “butterfly effect” concept to the principle of how AI can be applied to risk by connecting data to constantly assess how it changes through time.

 Now armed with an Insurance Times award under its belt for ‘Risk Modelling Technology of the Year.’
 It is no wonder that Cytora has plans to grow their staff force and it has its sights set to on the US market having already conquered both the UK and Australia.

 But it also hopes to grow as a business in all directions.

-Clare Ruel sat down with Cytora co-founder and chief executive Richard Hartley to discuss the story behind the business, how it is using AI to alter the face of insurance and its plans to expand in the US.
+Cytora co-founder and chief executive Richard Hartley discussed the story behind the business, how it is using AI to alter the face of insurance and its plans to expand in the US with Insurance Times.